 The Doctrine Project is the home to several PHP libraries primarily focused on database storage and object mapping.
-The core projects are a Object Relational Mapper (ORM) and the Database Abstraction Layer (DBAL) it is built upon.
-Doctrine has greatly benefited from concepts of the Hibernate ORM and has adapted them to fit the PHP language.
+The core projects are the Object Relational Mapper (ORM) and the Database Abstraction Layer (DBAL) it is built upon.

 Why use Doctrine?

 - Around since 2006 with very stable, high-quality codebase.

 - Extremely flexible and powerful object-mapping and query features.

 - Support for both high-level and low-level database programming for all your use-cases.

 - Large Community and integrations with many different frameworks (Symfony, Laravel, Zend Framework and more)